South Downtown, Warsaw: German occupation

+Warsaw Uprising

-On 1 September 1944, at 5:00 PM (in the event known under codename W-Hour) the Polish resistance Home Army had begun the Operation Tempest against occupying German forces across the city, which begun the Warsaw Uprising.
-One of the targets of the operation was the Police District, with the key target there being the headquarters of the Security Police.
-It was attacked by Ruczaj Battalion and Jeleń Division, which were poorly equipped.
+On 1 September 1944, at 5:00 PM, in the event known under codename W-Hour, the Polish resistance Home Army commenced the Operation Tempest against occupying German forces across the city, which begun the Warsaw Uprising.
+The Police District was one of the targets of the operation, with the key target there being the headquarters of the Security Police.
+It was attacked by the Ruczaj Battalion and the Jeleń Division, which were poorly equipped.

-During the first phase of fighting, partisans had managed, with huge casualties, to capture the casino building, the portion of ruins of the former building of the General Inspector of the Armed Forces (currently the building of the Chancellery of the Prime Minister), and the car workshops on Bagatela Street.
-They had also unsuccessfully attempted to capture the headquarters of the Security Police, which was protected b around 800 well-equipped police and Gestapo officers, commanded by Paul Otto Geibel, the Oberführer (senior leader) of the Protection Squadron, and the SS and police leader of Warsaw District.
-Partisans had also shot at the building from the mortar, which forced Geibel to hide in the underground shelter.
-After two hours of fighting, when partisans had run out of ammunition, the German forces had gone into the offensive.
-They had managed to cut off the portion of partisans of the Ruczaj Battalion in the casino building, commanded by lieutenant Zygmunt Manikowski (codename "Kosma"), from the rest of their forces, after which, Manikowski and his squad were killed.
+During the first phase of the attack, the partisans managed, while suffering heavy casualties, to capture the casino building, the portion of the ruins of the former building of the General Inspector of the Armed Forces (currently the building of the Chancellery of the Prime Minister), and the car workshops on Bagatela Street.
+They also unsuccessfully attempted to capture the headquarters of the Security Police, which was protected by around 800 well-equipped police and Gestapo officers, commanded by Paul Otto Geibel, the Oberführer (senior leader) of the Protection Squadron, and the leader of the Security Police and the Order Police.
+Partisans also shot at the building from a mortar, which forced Geibel to hide in the underground shelter.
+After two hours of fighting, when partisans run out of ammunition, the German forces commenced the offensive.
+They managed to cut off the portion of partisans of the Ruczaj Battalion in the casino building, commanded by lieutenant Zygmunt Manikowski (codename "Kosma"), from the rest of the Polic forces, after which, Manikowski and his squad were killed.
 The rest of the partisans were pushed back to their starting positions.
 The wounded and captured partisans were executed.

-Soldiers of the Home Army in the partisan barricade, located between 22 and 27 Jerusalem Avenue, during the Warsaw Uprising, in September 1944.
+The soldiers of the Home Army in the partisan barricade in September 1944, during the Warsaw Uprising.